QuickBooks Self-Employed Canada: Your Exit Manual

 Most sole proprietors do not need accounting software designed for businesses with employees, payroll, inventory systems, and multi-currency invoices.
 The core requirements for a Canadian sole prop are straightforward:

-- Connect your bank account and categorize transactions by T2125 expense line
+- Import your bank transactions and categorize them by T2125 expense line

 - Track GST/HST collected and paid (if you are registered)